 - check).
 (DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable). - The practice maintained appropriate standards of cleanliness and hygiene.
 We observed the premises to be clean and tidy.
 There were cleaning schedules in place which did not include carpet deep cleaning.
 The business partner confirmed the carpets had been cleaned and would include the information on the cleaning schedule.
-The practice nurse was the infection prevention and control (IPC) clinical lead who liaised with the IPC teams to keep up to date with best practice.
+The practice nurse was the infection prevention and control (IPC) clinical lead who liaised with the local IPC teams to keep up to date with best practice.
 There was an IPC protocol in place and staff had received up to date training.
 Annual infection control audits were undertaken and we saw evidence that action was taken to address any improvements identified as a result. - The arrangements for managing medicines, including emergency drugs and vaccinations, in the practice kept patients safe (including obtaining, prescribing, recording, handling, storing and security).
 The practice carried out regular medicines audits, with the support of the local CCG pharmacy teams, to ensure prescribing was in line with best practice guidelines for safe prescribing.
-Prescription pads were securely stored and there were systems in place to monitor their use.
+The practice had been identified as being a high prescriber of antibiotics.
+The GP told us this had been reviewed and was due to the high prevalence of patients in the area with chronic obstructive pulmonary disease (COPD), a respiratory condition, who required regular antibiotic treatment. - Prescription pads were securely stored and there were systems in place to monitor their use.
 Patient Group Directions had been adopted by the practice to allow the practice nurses to administer medicines in line with legislation.
-The practice had a system for production of Patient Specific Directions to enable the healthcare assistants to administer vaccinations after specific training when a doctor or nurse was on the premises. - We reviewed four recruitment files and found appropriate employment checks had been undertaken on staff recruited since registration with CQC.
-For example, references, registration with the appropriate professional body and the appropriate checks through the DBS. - There were failsafe systems in place to ensure results were received for all samples sent for the cervical screening programme and the practice followed up women who were referred as a result of abnormal results.
+The practice had a system for production of Patient Specific Directions to enable the healthcare assistants to administer vaccinations after specific training when a doctor or nurse was on the premises. - We reviewed four recruitment files and found appropriate employment checks had been undertaken.
+For example, references, registration with the appropriate professional body and the appropriate checks through the DBS.